-While you debate about whether or not to launch meal delivery, consider this: many of your competitors are already likely increasing their revenues by up to 30% by partnering with popular delivery apps.
+While you debate about whether or not to launch meal delivery, consider this: many of your competitors are already likely to increase their revenues by up to 30% by partnering with popular delivery apps.
 In the U.S alone, restaurant delivery sales will rise an average of 12% a year to $76 billion over the next four years.
 Don’t let consumers access your food using their phones, and you could easily risk losing them to competitors.

 2. Minimize human error due to inaccurate ordering

-Humans are amazing at creating mouth-watering combinations of textures and flavours, and so far, robots haven’t been able to successfully cook meals in restaurants.
+Humans are amazing at creating mouth-watering combinations of textures and flavors, and so far, robots haven’t been able to successfully cook meals in restaurants.
 What technology can improve, however, is the accuracy of taking orders.
 Phone calls can often result in miscommunication that leads to mistakes in the order.
-Those wrong orders can seriously impact customer satisfaction, and can be avoided with ordering via a mobile app.
+Those wrong orders can seriously impact customer satisfaction and can be avoided with ordering via a mobile app.

 3. Build customer database

 It’s almost impossible to capture valuable customer data from patrons who eat at your restaurant in person.
 Apps, however, enable capturing information such as email addresses, home addresses, and phone numbers.
 This information is key for both market research as well as increasing repeat business with special offers.

 People who order online aren’t necessarily the same as the ones who come to your restaurant to dine.
 Some people simply order delivery far more than then dine out, and extending your offering over mobile is crucial for accessing this growing segment.